Graduate Research Fellowship Program in Science, Technology, Engineering and Mathematics

-- The dissertation committee chair (or faculty advisor, department chair, departmental director of graduate studies, or individual with similar responsibilities, as applicable) should provide a statement of support to be included with the application package submitted by the institutional representative.
+- The dissertation committee chair (or faculty advisor, department chair, departmental director of graduate studies, or individual with similar responsibilities, as applicable) should provide a statement of support to be included with the application package.

 See the Required Documents section for details.

 Failure to provide the statement of support at the time of application will disqualify an applicant.

 - What must the sponsoring academic institution provide?